cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/aio/install_and_configure/_index.md

 Cloudify Manager Community can be installed:

-* Docker Container - Docker container can be installed on any virtual machine that run Docker Server.
+* Docker Container - Can be installed on any virtual machine that runs Docker Server.
-* Helm Chart - Provides instruction on how to install Cloudify Manager Premium on Kubernetes
+* Helm Chart - Provides instruction on how to install the Cloudify Manager Premium on Kubernetes.
-* CentOS/RHEL - Provides instruction how to install RPM on CentOS/RHEL.
+* CentOS/ RHEL - Provides instruction how to install RPM on CentOS/ RHEL.
+* AWSM AMi - Provides instruction on how to install the Cloudify Manager from AWS Marketplace
-* QCOW2 - QCOW2 is OpenStack image.
+* QCOW2 - QCOW2 is an OpenStack image.
 The section provides a details on how to download and provision a virtual machine based on the downloaded image.